Sutton Grammar School: In popular culture

 Scenes for the Hollywood film Black Sea, starring Jude Law and directed by Kevin Macdonald, were shot outside the school on 1 August 2013.
 Law appears in the scenes getting in and out of a car whilst pupils walk out of the school in the background.

 Fictional music character Mr.B The Gentleman Rhymer, who performs "chap hop" (hip-hop delivered in a Received Pronunciation accent), is described as having attended the school by his creator, Jim Burke, a British parodist.

 A prank played by pupils at the school attracted national press coverage, including from The Sun, and generated online debate in 2009.
 Pupils moved numerous bricks onto the roof of the main building to spell out the word "cock" in large letters, which was spotted on Google Earth.

-Headmasters and headmistresses

-Academics

-The school is consistently ranked amongst the top schools in the country.
-It placed 13th out of all secondary schools in England in academic league tables in 2015, putting it in the top 0.05%.
-The school regularly features in The Sunday Times' list of the "Best secondary schools in London", placing seventh in 2020 and eleventh in 2023, and was named The Sunday Times' 10th best state secondary school in London in 2021.